CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-way-is-shut.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A company moving to or from an Under-deeps site must return its site of origin.
 Additionally, cancels the effects of Secret Passage and Secret Entrance.
 Cannot be duplicated.
 "Many coiling arms seized the doors on either side, and with horrible strength, swung them around.
-With a shattering echo they slammed, and all light was lost."_ ***---LotRII***
+With a shattering echo they slammed, and all light was lost."_ ***---&NoBreak;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>